ljedrz/lambda_calculus/README.md

 result after 7 reductions: λa.λb.b
 ```

-### Comparing the reduction steps of different reduction strategies
+### Comparing the number of steps of different reduction strategies

 code:
 ```